waldo1001/crs-al-language-extension/README.md

     - \<ObjectNameShort\>
     - \<BaseName\>
     - \<BaseId\> - same remarks as above!
+* `CRS.AlSubFolderName`: Variable subfoldername.
+"None" means you want to disable the command to move files to a subfolder.
+Two choices: "Objects" and "Al".

 ## Known Issues
 The extension doesn't work well with multi-folder workspaces.
 The issue was mentioned [here](https://github.com/CloudReadySoftware/crs-al-language-extension/issues/7).
 Working on it!